hernanponcedeleon/Dat3M/README.md

 # Dat3M: _One_ Tool _for all_ Models

-Thhis tool suite is currently composed of two tools.
+This tool suite is currently composed of two tools.

 **DARTAGNAN:** a tool to check state reachability under weak memory models.